AaronGhiurauLTU/Dr-Mario/README.md

 3. **Any assets used that you didn't create yourself?** <br> (art, music, etc. Just tell us where you got it, link it here)

+No, all custom models were made by me in Blender for the block, pills, and the inverted block used in animating clears GIMP was used to draw the virus faces

 <br>